LukasBombach/unfinished-thought/README.md

 Find this blog on http://lukasbombach.de/

 > I realize the code of this is quite... unfinished.
-I wanted to get things live, this really is not a reference of perfect code
+I wanted to get things live, this really is not a reference of good code